 Managing your Phone System

 So right on the left panel, the first section you will see is “Phone System.”
 From here users have access to everything they setup during the Guided process, as well as even more features.
-For example, this Phone System section provides access to the main Admin Dashboard, Users, Extensions, Line Appearance, Phone Numbers, Virtual Receptionist, Conference Bridges, Call Groups, and more.
+For example, this Phone System section provides access to the main Admin Dashboard, Users, Extensions, Line Appearance, Phone Numbers, Virtual Receptionist, Conference Bridge calling, Call Groups, and more.

 Under users, you can edit or add new users, under extensions you can assign different extensions to the users you created, and number phone numbers you can manage all number associated to your account.
 To setup an extension, you will first need to setup a user.
 Clicking the Add User icon simply brings you to this page, where you fill out relevant information like the Name, Username, Email and additional contact information.

 Under Extensions, users can then manage their existing extensions, and assign users and numbers to each extension.
 The numbers associated with your account will be listed in the Phone Numbers section.